sck-at-ucy/kbeta-pinn3d/README.md

        --viz
 ```

-The paper runs were made with the following defaults hyper-params for Kourkoutas-β
+The paper runs were made with the following default hyperparams for Kourkoutas-β

 ```python
     optimizer = KourkoutasSoftmaxFlex(